Apply for Financial Aid

-If the processor rejected your application, the letter will inform you of what you need to do next.
-Contact us with any questions you may have about this procedure.
-We cannot determine your aid eligibility until we receive a valid analysis for you.
+If the processor rejected your application, the letter will let you know what you need to do next.
+We can’t determine your aid eligibility until we receive a valid analysis for you.
 Your prompt action in providing the processor with more information is vital.

-Review the student aid report to make certain all the information is correct.
-For instance, if you reported estimated income figures on the original FAFSA and the actual figures are different, you should make the appropriate corrections, sign the SAR and return it for reprocessing at the address provided on the SAR.
-Feel free to contact us with any questions concerning corrections.
+If, for instance, your reported estimated income figures on the original FAFSA and the actual figures are different, you should make the appropriate corrections, sign the SAR and return it for reprocessing at the address provided.

-Bridgewater College is not listed on the SAR.
+What if Bridgewater College is not listed on the SAR?

 If Bridgewater College is not listed on your student aid report, we will not be able to determine your eligibility for aid.
-In order to have the analysis sent to the Financial Aid Office, contact us.
+In order to have the analysis sent to the financial aid office, email us.
 We will need to know your DRN number, located near the top of the first page of the student aid report.
 We will send a request to the processor to receive your results.

-Everything on the student aid report is correct.
+What if everything on the student aid report is correct?

-If everything on the SAR is correct and Bridgewater College is listed as a school to receive the analysis, then no further action is required concerning the SAR.
-It is simply your record that the analysis was completed and sent to BC.
+If everything on the SAR is correct and Bridgewater College is listed as a school to receive the analysis, you don’t need to do anything.
+Good news!